Apple Health is a place where you can store and track all of your health and fitness data in one place.

 Tap Emergency, then Medical ID

-To view Medical ID on your Apple Watch:
+To view your Medical ID on your Apple Watch:

 - Press and hold the side button